AA 19 Titled Ala Vaikuntapuramlo: Allu Arjun Takes Dig At Critics With His 'Just Happened' Dialogue?

 Once Ala Vaikuntapuramlo hits screens, Allu Arjun is likely to begin work on a film with Sukumar, which was originally supposed to feature Mahesh Babu in the lead.
 He also has Icon in his kitty.
 Meanwhile, some reports claim that he will also be working with Boyapati Srinu.

 So, did you like the Ala Vaikuntapuramlo teaser?
 Will the film be a hit?
-Tell us in the space below
+Tell us in the space below.